braintelligencePL/project-manager-kotlin/README.md

 * [ ] `PATCH: /projects/:id/ended` - close project when features are done <br><br>

 Needs and constraints:
 * No `if` statements!
 We can do better in Kotlin.
-Not something that you should avoid at any cost.
-Just exercise (kata).
+Not something that you should avoid at any cost (just simple kata).

 <BR>